alisasgithub/alisa-digital-garden/_notes/roots-wiki/emoji.md

 layout: note
 title: "Emojis"
 date: 2022-01-06
-tag: [ topic, internet culture, linguistics ]
+tag: [ internet culture, linguistics ]
 growth: growth-x
-category: wiki
+category: research notes
 ---

 Emoji can be a useful tool to communicate nuance in spaces where body language can't do the communicating.